 I agree with Eric, it is best to pick one engine and focus on it as when you are in product launch (startup mode).
 It is fairly easy to pick one top contender.
 It is not so easy to not focus on all three at once.
 But it is necessary.

-Our Manifast product is aimed at helping small businesses balance “working on the business” with “working in the business” in an agile and lean fashion; just in time planning and execution.
+Our Manifast product targets helping small businesses balance “working on the business” with “working in the business” in an agile and lean fashion; just in time planning and execution.
 Coaches and consultants will also be able to offer their services on top of Manifast to streamline the interactions and allow them to focus on value added areas rather than information gathering.

 We are planning on offering the tool on monthly subscription basis.